sunhaolou/take-attendance-project/README.md

-# ECE 651 - Spring 24 - Team Project - Evolution 1
+# ECE 651 - Spring 24 - Team Project

 ## Team #5
 *Please replace the _x_ above with your team number*